ADA-research/Sparkle/CONTRIBUTING.md

 1. Ensure the code is easily readable and understandable.
 2. Ensure comments explain code that cannot be written in an easily readable and understandable way.
 3. Adhere to the [PEP8](https://pep8.org/) style guide.
-Deviations are documented in `.flake8` (only larger line length).
-3. Make sure the code style rules pass by running `flake8`.
+3. Make sure the code style rules pass by running `ruff`.
 4. Ensure useful and accurate docstrings are included, and follow the [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for them.
 End parameter description sentences always with a dot.
 5. Ensure useful and accurate type hints are included.
 6. Use fstrings over other string formatting.